Search

 Turn the heat down to low, add the onions and remaining garlic and sweat for 5 minutes or until pale and translucent.
 Finely chop the remaining thyme, pulling the leaves off any particularly woody stems and discarding the latter; you should have approximately 1 tbsp chopped thyme.
 Add the thyme to the onions along with the other bay leaf.

-Turn the heat up and pour in the white wine.
+Turn the heat up and pour in the wine.
 Let the wine bubble and reduce, then add the tinned tomatoes, roast pepper, smoked paprika, salt and pepper.
 Stir, check for seasoning and adjust as necessary.

 When the beans are ready, drain them over a bowl, reserving the stock.
 Discard the garlic, bay leaf and thyme and leave the beans to one side.
 Add the leftover stock (approx 200ml) to the stew, along with the chicken and chorizo.
 Cook over a low heat for 30mins, partially covered, before adding the beans and transferring to the oven (covered) for a further 30 minutes.